National Institutes of Health.

 This notice is made in accordance with 35 U.S.C.
 209 and 37 CFR part 404.
 The prospective exclusive patent commercialization license will be royalty bearing and may be granted unless within fifteen (15) days from the date of this published notice, the National Institute of Allergy and Infectious Diseases receives written evidence and argument that establishes that the grant of the license would not be consistent with the requirements of 35 U.S.C.
 209 and 37 CFR part 404.

 Complete applications for a license in the prospective field of use that are timely filed in response to this notice will be treated as objections to the grant of the contemplated exclusive patent commercialization license.
-Comments and objections submitted in response to this notice will not be made available for public inspection and, to the extent permitted by law, will not be released under the Freedom of Information Act, 5 U.S.C.
+In response to this notice, the public may file comments or objections.
+Comments and objections, other than those in the form of a license application, will not be treated confidentially, and may be made publicly available.
+License applications submitted in response to this notice will be presumed to contain business confidential information and any release of information from these license applications will be made only as required and upon a request under the Freedom of Information Act, 5 U.S.C.
 552.

 End Supplemental Information